kbhatt/sdk-ios/README.markdown

 #### Content request failing
 If for any reason the content request does not successfully return some content to display or fails to load after the overlay view has appears, the request will stop any any visible overlays will be removed.

-	-(void)request:(PHPublisherContentRequest *)request didFailWithError:(NSError *)error;
+	- (void)request:(PHPublisherContentRequest *)request didFailWithError:(NSError *)error;

-NOTE: -(void)request:contentDidFailWithError: is now deprecared in favor of request:didFailWithError: please update implementations accordingly.
+NOTE: - (void)request:contentDidFailWithError: is now deprecated in favor of request:didFailWithError: please update implementations accordingly.

 ### Cancelling requests
-You may now cancel any API request at any time using the -(void)cancel method.
+You may now cancel any API request at any time using the - (void)cancel method.
 This will also cancel any open network connections and clean up any views in the case of content requests.
 Canceled requests will not send any more messages to their delegates.

 Additionally you may cancel all open API requests for a given delegate.
 This can be useful if you are not keeping references to API request instances you may have created.
-As with the -(void)cancel method, canceled requests will not send any more messages to delegates.
+As with the - (void)cancel method, canceled requests will not send any more messages to delegates.
 To cancel all requests:

     [PHAPIRequest cancelAllRequestsWithDelegate:(id)delegate];